enduser1101/projectSonification/README.md

 python streamplayer3.py --help
 ```

-Use the argument --station to choose a SEEDLink server from stations.json
+Use --station to choose a SEEDLink server from stations.json
 ```
 python streamplayer18.py --station 03
 ```